binary-manu/static-cross-openssh/README.md

-# static-cross-openssh: statically cross-compile sshd and sftp-server
+# static-cross-openssh: statically cross-compile ssh

 [![binary-manu](https://circleci.com/gh/binary-manu/static-cross-openssh.svg?style=shield)](https://app.circleci.com/pipelines/github/binary-manu/static-cross-openssh)
 _Click here to grab prebuilt binaries from CircleCI artifacts_

-This project means to be an easy way to rapidly build cross-compiled, static executables for the openssh server and its SFTP subsystem.
+This project means to be an easy way to rapidly build cross-compiled, static executables for the openssh tools.
 They can then be used to get ssh access on devices such as embedded Linux systems or Android phones, without depending on larger toolkits like Termux.
 On rooted Android devices, it is easy to set up sshd to get root access to the whole filesystem from another device using an SFTP client.

 The goal here is simplicity, which takes precedence over performance and security.
-It is assumed that the built service will run as root and that will by started by the user, only when needed.
+It is assumed that the built services will run as root and that will by started by the user, only when needed.
 It's not meant to replace properly built SSH apps or packages, just to be a way out when you need an SSH for some exotic device for occasional use.